AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 ![Segments in dataflow panel](../assets/ui/monitor-destinations/dashboard-segments-view.png)

+Use the filter button to drill down into the dataflow runs view for each segment in the dataflow.

+### Dataflow runs page

 The dataflow runs page displays information on your dataflow runs, including the dataflow run start time, processing time, profiles received, identities activated, identities excluded, identities failed, activation rate, and status.
 To see more details about a specific dataflow run, select the filter ![filter](../assets/ui/monitor-destinations/filter.png) beside the dataflow run start time.

 ![](../assets/ui/monitor-destinations/dashboard-dataflows-filter.png)

+### Dataflow run details page

-The dataflows details page, in addition to the details shown on the dataflows list, displays more specific information about the dataflow:
+The dataflows details page, in addition to the details shown on the dataflow runs list, displays more specific information about the dataflow:

 - **[!UICONTROL Dataflow run ID]**: The ID of the dataflow.
 - **[!UICONTROL IMS org ID]**: The IMS organization the dataflow belongs to.
 - **[!UICONTROL Last updated]**: The time the dataflow run was last updated.

 The details page also has a toggle to switch between dataflow run errors and segments.
+This option is only available for dataflow runs in batch destinations.

 The dataflow run errors view displays a list of identities that failed and identities that were excluded.
 Information for both the failed and excluded identities is displayed, including the error code, identity count, and description.
 By default, the list displays the failed identities.
 To show skipped identities, select the **[!UICONTROL Identities excluded]** toggle.